AllanLitLam/filler-similarity-and-lineup-size-effect-on-memory-performance/README.md

-# Investigating Discriminability in Eyewitness Lineups
+# The effect of lineup size on discriminability is dependent on filler similarity and independent of encoding strength

 **How does the number and similarity of faces in a lineup impact an eyewitness's ability to discriminate the perpetrator from similar-looking fillers?**
 This project addresses this question through three behavioral experiments, using ROC analysis to evaluate identification performance.

 ---

-## 🧠 Project Overview
+## 🎯 Project Overview

 Eyewitness identification often involves presenting a photo lineup, typically composed of one suspect and several visually similar fillers.
 While best practices encourage the use of fillers who resemble the suspect to reduce bias, this research shows that such similarity may reduce the eyewitness's ability to correctly identify the perpetrator, especially as the lineup grows in size.